Speech Therapy Treatments For Laryngeal Cancer

 If your cancer treatment requires complete removal of the larynx, you may need a tracheoesophageal puncture (TEP).

-This is a small hole in the neck between the esophagus and airway, which is fitted for a valve which can be used for breathing and speaking.
+The hole with the valve can be used for breathing and speaking.

 Your speech therapist can help you learn to speak through the TEP, and how to properly care for it.